Informatiqal/publiqate/README.md

-# notifiQation
+# Publiqate

-`notifiQation` is an extendable notification handler for Qlik Sense (QSEoW).
+`Publiqate` is an extendable notification handler for Qlik Sense (QSEoW).

 QSEoW have [Notification API](https://help.qlik.com/en-US/sense-developer/May2024/Subsystems/RepositoryServiceAPI/Content/Sense_RepositoryServiceAPI/RepositoryServiceAPI-Notification-Create-Change-Subscription.htm) which can call specific URL when specified events are raised (like tasks failures, node/services down, any entity creation/deletion/update etc).

-`notifiQation` abstracts the notifications registration and maintenance.
+`Publiqate` abstracts the notifications registration and maintenance.
 It allows you to describe the notifications in yaml file and it will take care of the rest.

 ## Plugins